Getting better over time means creating a plan to continually improve - a PGA or LPGA coach can help you along the way.

 Here are 5 absolutes for improving your game:

-Locate and stay with a strong PGA or LPGA Professional.
+Locate and stay with a strong PGA or LPGA Coach.
 This number one is the best way to assure a better game.

 Keep your stats.
 As a kid, I knew every baseball batting average of every major leaguer.
 It was fun for me to know the numbers.
 It can be fun and enlightening to know your long game and short game statistics.
 Once you do, you and your professional will know where to spend the most time in order to get to lower scores.

 Practice.
 Work on your game consistently, and with a plan.
 Never go out to hit golf balls aimlessly and maybe for exercise.
 Have a plan with goals each time you decide to practice.

 Play with golfers better than you.
 You will learn a great deal every time you decide to find a game amongst good players.
 Watch their pre-shot routine, the way they approach the short game.
 As they say, these rounds can be priceless.

 Never take the game or yourself seriously.
 Relax.
 Go play the game as a game.
 Find friends you can enjoy as much as the game.
 As an amateur, it is about recreation.
 These are my absolute ways to lower your score, become a better player, and learn how to relax more in all parts of life.

 Golf is the game of a lifetime.
 If you take it as a game, it will increase the fun and joy in your life.

 Wherever your golf journey is heading, let’s get you there.
 There are nearly 29,000 PGA Professionals ready to help.
 Find yours at pga.com/journeys.

 Experts on the business and game of golf.
 The best coaching tips and latest golf news delivered straight to you.
 Sign Up to get the latest.